1999 NASCAR Craftsman Truck Series: NAPA Auto Parts 200

 The NAPA Auto Parts 200 was held October 30 at California Speedway.
 Andy Houston won the pole.
 Biffle entered the race with 21-point and 25-point leads over Sprague and Setzer respectively.
 Setzer would wreck out early in the race, leaving Biffle and Sprague to battle for the championship.
 Before the last restart on lap 99, Biffle was 7th while Sprague was 3rd.
-However on the restart, Sprague was able to pass Hornaday Jr. and Bliss while Biffle lost two positions due to being held up by a lapped truck.
-Biffle was able to regain the lost positions and finish 7th, but Sprague would go on to win the race and the championship.
+However, on the restart, Sprague was able to pass Hornaday Jr. and Bliss while Biffle lost two positions due to being held up by a lapped truck.
+Biffle was able to regain the lost positions and finish 7th, but Sprague would go on to win the race and his second championship.